Can a GSMX4G do emulation mode?

 The device address(es) you use for this will depend on which panel you’re using, and what other devices you have connected to the keypad bus of that panel.
 Below is an example of how you might use this type of setup on a Vista-40 panel.

-In radio programming, choose Device Mode of either 4204 Emu, or Two 4204s, depending on whether you want to report up to 4 separate zones, or up to 8.
-Be sure Multi Mode is Disabled.
-Program using the account information provided to you by your dealer or central station.
-The Device Address you choose will be programmed in the control panel as a 4204 relay module.
-If you choose 2 4204s, this device address and the next address in order will both be enabled as 4204 relay modules.
-The Telco Zone and Open/Close Zone can be specified and will cause the unit to send a predefined Hi-Speed message for Telco Fault/Restore (5555 5155 6, 5555 5355 6) and for Open/Close (Will send a 2 for the selected zone (channel), and the status channel for Open, and a 4 in the selected zone, and status channel for Close, for example 5255 5555 2 would be an open reported on zone (channel) 2, 5455 5555 4 would be a close on zone (channel) 2.
+- An Open/Close Zone can be specified and will cause the unit to send a predefined Hi-Speed message for Open/Close (it will send a 2 for the selected zone or channel, as well as the status channel for Open, and a 4 in the selected zone, and status channel for Close, for example 5255 5555 2 would be an open reported on zone (channel) 2, 5455 5555 4 would be a close reported on zone (channel) 2.

 In addition to the Telco and Open/Close zone options, you’ll need to answer the following questions for each zone you’re programming.
 Remember, if you choose to report restore, the report will be sent as soon as the “relay” you program stops, so factor that information into your relay programming.
 You can also delay the report for each zone from 1 to 15 seconds, or choose no delay.
 The last option, report only if armed will not come into play in the scenario we’re discussing, so be sure to answer No to this option for each zone.
 There are other programming fields in the GSMX4G, but this FAQ covers the fields specific to using emulation mode.

-In the alarm panel, in our example, we’re using a Vista-40, you must first enter programming (Installer Code + 8 + 00) from an Alpha Keypad, then enter #93.
+In the alarm panel, a Vista-40 in our example, you must first enter programming (Installer Code + 8 + 00) from an Alpha Keypad, then enter #93.
 You’ll see a series of menu options, choose 0 (No) for each until you reach Device Programming, then choose 1 (Yes):

 Once in device programming, you will enable the address selected for the GSMX4G as an output relay module (4204).
 If you selected to use the GSMX4G in 2 4204 Emulation mode, you will enable the next address in order the same way.
 In our example, we chose Device Address 3 for the GSMX4G and we’re using 2 4204 Emulation, so in our Vista 40, we enable Address 3 and 4 both as output relay modules.
-Once finished enabling addresses, when you return to the Device Address prompt, enter 00 *.
+Once finished enabling addresses, back at the Device Address prompt, enter 00 *.
 You will be prompted “Quit Menu Mode?”
 Choose 0 (No).

 You’ll next be prompted for Relay Programming, choose 1 (Yes):

 Because in our example we’re using 2 4204 Emulation mode, we’re going to think of our zones 1 - 8, as relays 1 - 8.
 Relay 1 is located at address 3, position 1.
-Relay 2 is located at address 3, position 2.
-Relay 5 is located at address 4, position 1, and so on.
+Relay 2 is located at address 3, position 2 and so on.
+Relay 5 is located at address 4, position 1, relay 6 is located at address 4 position 2, and so on.
 With that in mind, program as shown below, but here are a few things to consider: If your system only has a few zones, you can program each relay to correspond to an individual zone, Relay 1 could correspond to, and report as, zone 1, relay 2 as zone 2, and so on.
 If you have quite a few zones, then you may want to associate Relay 1 with all Fire Zones, Relay 2 with all Burg Zones, Relay 3 with Silent Panics, etc.

 Enter Relay # - In our Example, this will be 01 - 08.
 Think of the relay number as a zone number, as this is how it will be reported to central station.
 We will specify how the panel will locate this “relay” later in programming.
 We’re going to use Relay 01, and we’re going to associate with an Alarm on Zone 01.
 Press * to Continue.